ThabileMamogobo/Portfolio-Website/README.md

 # HTML
 This is the HTML structure for my personal portfolio website, designed to show my background skills (soft and technical), projects, contact and background in a clean and user-friendly layout.
 The website begins with a responsive navigation bar that allows visitors to easily access different sections of the site, which include Hoome, About, Skills, project and Contact.
 The site uses a custom Google font which i downloaded called Kumbh Sans for a proffessional look.

 The homepage introduces me as Thabile, a final-year BSc in IT student.
 And it also briefly descibes my proffesional interests and includes quick-access social links to my GitHub and LinkedIn profiles.
 Also including a about me button that directs you to the about me Page.
-That section provides a short biography, that emphasise my personal traits
+That section provides a short biography, that emphasise my personal traits, work ethic and career goals.
+It also includes a downloadable PDF version of my CV, making it easy for potencial employers or collaboratorsto view my full creditials.

+Following this, the skills section highlights a mix of soft skills and the technical skills.
+This section is presented in a responsive card layout to keept each contect neatly organised and easy to read as well as navigate.
+The Projects section features two personal or team-based projects projects.
+Each project is displayed as a card cntaining a title short description of the project, and a relevant image.

+Finally, the contact section provides a user-friendly form where visitors can input their name and message, and optionally email me directly (although it will take you to the email app and not sent the message).
+Not to mention that my Github and LinkedIn links are reiterated through clickable icons that i downloaded.

 # CSS